Puffins in Iceland

 Gateways and viewing platforms have been built so travelers can enjoy the birds without having to fear any accidents.

-Photo: Lindarbakki is one of the last standing turf house in Iceland
+Photo: Lindarbakki is one of the last standing turf houses in Iceland

-You can also visit Lindarbakki turf house.
-This small, beautiful little house is a famous attraction in Borgarfjordur area.
-It is owned by an old woman who only lives in here during summer.
+You can also visit Lindarbakki's turf house.
+This small, beautiful little house is a famous attraction in the Borgarfjordur area.
+It is owned by an old woman who only lives here during summer.

-This island is the nothernmost point in Iceland.
-The arctic circle passes through this island, that means you can cross the arctic there!
+This island is the northernmost point in Iceland.
+The arctic circle passes through this island, which means you can cross the arctic there!
 Inhabited by around 100 people and one million seabirds, this place is definitely worth the detour.

-Once you're there, you'll be amazed about how far away you are from everything.
+Once you're there, you'll be amazed at how far away you are from everything.

-You will find puffins all around the island, even 5 a minutes walk from the ferry terminal.
+You will find puffins all around the island, even a 5-minute walk from the ferry terminal.
 But the best is to walk to the western side of the island, where you will find the largest colony.